 At Smolarek Law, we have reviewed and drafted thousands of Wills for individuals and families.
 A Last Will and Testament (also known simply as a “Will”) is a legal document that states a person’s directions regarding the disposition of his or her estate.
 A Will is basically a roadmap through the probate process.

-Conveniently located in Elma, New York, our experienced attorneys serve clients in need of new or updated Wills throughout the Buffalo area and Western New York.
+Conveniently located in Elma, New York, our experienced will attorney has served clients in need of new or updated Wills throughout the Buffalo, Orchard Park, Cheektowaga, Lancaster, and West Seneca, NY area.

 In a Will, you have the ability to specify how you want your estate to be distributed.
 For example, you may divide your estate among several people equally, give everything to one individual, or name a charity as one of your beneficiaries.
 In addition, you may name in your Will the person(s) who will oversee your estate, usually called the Executor.
 This is the person who will be given the authority to gather all of your assets and debts, pay your creditors and distribute your assets according to the terms stated in your Will.